khulnasoft/devkit/README.md

 ### Consistent hashing

-If you have multiple BuildKit daemon instances, but you don't want to use registry for sharing cache across the cluster, consider client-side load balancing using consistent hashing.
+If you have multiple DevKit daemon instances, but you don't want to use registry for sharing cache across the cluster, consider client-side load balancing using consistent hashing.

 See [`./examples/kubernetes/consistenthash`](./examples/kubernetes/consistenthash).